Tarikul-Tuhin/Better-Approache-to-find-the-common-element-between-list/README.md

 array1 = ['a', 'b', 'd', 'x'];
 array2 = ['y', 'c'];          ===> return false as nothing is common in both list

+Note: Solution can be found in 'bin folder'